A mango is one of those fruits that people avoid buying because they don’t know how to cut them. I’ll show you two different ways to cut a mango.

 I was watching Alton Brown on FoodTV demonstrating how to peel and cut a mango.
 His method actually produced more edible flesh, and was safe and efficient.
 But you do need a few more pieces of equipment for the Alton Brown method.

-In addition a a large kitchen knife, you will need a vegetable peeler and a corn-on-the-cob holder.
+In addition to a large kitchen knife, you will need a vegetable peeler and a corn-on-the-cob holder.

 Start by peeling the mango with a vegetable peeler